Brazil Tax Reform 2026: What Changes on Invoices AP Teams Receive

 Each of these phases demands extraction template updates, validation rule changes, and ERP reconfigurations.
 Tools that support natural-language field configuration reduce the burden at every transition point: AP teams can adjust what fields to capture by updating extraction instructions directly, rather than engaging IT teams to reconfigure rigid schemas.
 For teams looking to automate Brazilian invoice data extraction, building this flexibility into your workflow now means each phase of the reform becomes a prompt update rather than a system overhaul.

-The highest-impact action available right now is to audit your current Brazilian invoice processing workflows and begin updating extraction templates to capture CBS and IBS fields before the pilot rates take effect.
-Teams that wait until the new fields appear on live invoices will be forced into reactive, error-prone manual processing during the transition.
+The highest-impact action available right now is to audit your current Brazilian invoice processing workflows using Phase 1 of the action plan above and begin updating extraction templates to capture CBS and IBS fields before the pilot rates take effect.
+Teams that wait until the new fields appear on live invoices will spend the transition period reacting rather than preparing.

 Extract invoice data to Excel with natural language prompts